Dakota State University students walking around campus

 1. Before engaging in export-controlled research activities, employees shall identify and understand any potential export control implications.
 When export control implications are identified, the institution shall conduct an export control analysis prior to engaging in the controlled activity.
 In some cases, an institution may decide not to engage in the controlled activity, including but not limited to when there is insufficient time to obtain a license or to implement the controls necessary to safeguard the controlled technology or the costs associated therewith outweigh the benefit obtained from engaging in the controlled activity.

 2. If the controlled activity is not subject to an exemption or exclusion and it involves a foreign national or foreign entity, a license from one or more U.S. government agencies may be required to carry out the controlled activity.
 If a license is required, it shall be obtained prior to the foreign national or foreign entity engaging in the controlled activity.
-Any negotiations or agreements entered into prior to receiving the required license shall be contingent upon the ability to successfully obtain the same.
+Any negotiations or agreements entered into prior to receiving required license Shall be contingent upon the ability to successfully obtain the same.
 Application for licensure shall be coordinated and facilitated through the System Export Control Officer.
 Additionally, contracts to procure controlled technologies or to engage in controlled activities shall be reviewed and approved for export-controlled compliance purposes by DSU’s Export Control Officer prior to execution of the contract.

 3. Security and Technology Control Plan.
 DSU shall provide and maintain the appropriate security of controlled technologies.
 Where appropriate, DSU shall create a technology control plan (TCP) with input from the System Export Control Officer to ensure secure access of controlled technologies.
 DSU’s Export Control Officer shall notify the System Export Control Officer in the event of the implementation or expiration of a TCP.
 A TCP shall include, but is not limited to, the following: